 Security Consideration RCW 72.23.400 Assessment Prevention Action(s) a) 1.
 Access Control There are occurrences of stolen, misplaced, lost or not turned in employee identification badges and/or keys assigned to individual employees.
-A Capital Program request has been made for funding to install an electronic "Key Watcher" issuance and tracking system for internal building keys and a card access building entry system.
-This will require Legislative approval and funding. a) 1.
-Access Control Security reports and security related Unusual Occurrence reporting have identified interior and exterior building doors found unlocked.
-These occurrences are potentially related to the door not closing properly (HVAC air pressure related), door lock malfunction or the door being left unsecured by staff.
+Refer to prevention listed above. a) 1.
+Access Control Security reports and security related Unusual Occurrence Reports (UORs) have identified interior and exterior building doors found unlocked.
+These occurrences are potentially related to the doors not closing properly (HVAC air pressure related), door lock malfunction or the door being left unsecured by staff.
 Some doors require manual locking and some locks are self-locking.
+Both the Eastlake and Westlake PBX locations contain critical alarm system, communication and camera equipment for alerting and notification of hospital staff in an emergency and provide limited staff security as identified in multiple emergency response drills.
+The post-drill evaluation and After Action Planning have identified that PBX staff are vulnerable to workplace violence including armed assailant, agitated visitor, etc. Vulnerabilities include, but are not limited to; limited visibility of incoming visitors and staff, physical location is either unsecured or nonhardened (zero barriers between visitor and operator and/or barrier easily broken to access location, etc.).
 Quarterly and annual door inspections are completed by CSS to ensure proper function.
-Quarterly reports of these inspections are forwarded to the Safety Office for monitoring.
-Doors at required egress exits must have panic hardware in place by Fire Code.
+Quarterly reports of these inspections are forwarded to the Director of Facilities for monitoring.
+Doors at required public egress entrances/exits must have panic hardware in place by Fire Code and unlocked during normal business hours.
 This requirement prevents use of self-locking mechanisms at these locations.
 Door security checks are completed by Security staff after hours and unsecure locations documented and reported to responsible area supervisor for follow-up.
-Data is reviewed by the Environment of Care (EOC) and Employee Safety committee for trend analysis and recommendations for performance improvement activities as indicated.
-Capital Programs funding has been obtained and assessment completed for all fire doors hospital-wide.
-All fire doors, including exterior and interior entrances, will be replaced, as indicated by assessment, to ensure proper function and compliance with Life Safety code requirements and TJC/CMS standards compliance; 2017-2019 biennium.
-Currently there is a capital project in the design phase to replace/repair/recertify the doors.
-Estimated completion date is June, 2019. a) 1.
-Access Control Assessment of the Eastlake and Westlake Switchboard locations was completed by the Spokane County Sheriff's Department prior to December 2016 Armed Assault emergency drill.
-This post-drill evaluation, and After Action Planning have identified that Switchboard staff are vulnerable to Assessment of the Eastlake and Westlake Switchboard locations was completed by the Spokane County Sheriff's Department prior to December 2016.
-Based on this assessment, in addition to after action planning from Active Threat drills conducted at ESH, have identified that the PBX staff are vulnerable to workplace violence.
-Both locations contain critical alarm system,
+This data is reviewed by the Environment of Care (EOC) and Safety committee for trend analysis and recommendations for performance improvement.
+Preliminary design for relocating the Westlake PBX reception desk, installing cameras at entrance doors and enclosing the desk area to increase visibility of the parking lot and in-coming visitors has been completed.
+Recommendations for added security at the Eastlake Administration building, including the PBX and center core offices have also been identified.
+A 2019-2021 Capital Programs project request has been submitted to address identified security and safety risks at these locations.
+No funding approval at this time.
+Capital Programs project funded and assessment completed for all fire doors hospital-wide.
+All fire doors, including exterior and interior entrances, will be replaced, as indicated by assessment, to ensure proper function and compliance with Life Safety code requirements and TJC/CMS standards compliance; 2019-2021 biennium.